Habbie/hello-dns/tdns/README.md

 13 to 17 show the construction of the actual DNS resource record in a
 packet: the 16 bit priority, followed by the name.

+# The RFC 1034 algorithm

+# DNSMessageWriter

+# DNSMessageReader

 <script>
 window.markdeepOptions={};